codi0/dweb-research/README.md

 Decentralised web technologies have developed significantly over the last decade; promising benefits that include censorship restistance, user-owned data, enchanced security, better privacy and 100% availability.
 The benefits of the decentralised web are becoming known as "web3".

-However, there are still significant challenges to overcome for the decentralised web to compete with traditional "web2" solutions, typically comprising of vast centralised computing infrastructure, controlled by a small number of large corporations (AWS, GCP, Azure etc).
+However, there are still significant challenges to overcome for the decentralised web to compete with traditional "web2" solutions, typically comprising of vast centralised computing infrastructure and services, controlled by a small number of large corporations (AWS, GCP, Azure etc).
 They are low cost, fast, scalable and convenient.

-By contrast, the web3 ecosystem is still in its infancy, with different projects and protocols vying for supremacy, as expected in an emergent area of technology.
+By contrast, the web3 ecosystem, and the interoperable standards necessary for it to function effectively, is still in its infancy.
 We seek to understand what a truly open, standards-based web3 infrastructure might look like, and bring together the best solutions to realise that vision.

 > As a web developer, I want to develop and run decentralised, performant software as easily as I can run software on AWS.